 Looking for a smart basketball tracker?
 There is a healthy range to choose from even though the sport has been a bit late to the party as compared to tennis, golf and some other sports.

 The NBA currently does not allow the use of wearable technology during official games.
 This is in contrast to the MLB which has approved a number of devices for use during games.
 Nevertheless, when training, professional basketball teams are using hi-tech body-monitoring devices to track workloads and movement in the name of injury prevention.

-Below the surface the ball contains a Bluetooth radio, low-power processor, and three-axis accelerometer, which with the help of some cleverly crafted algorithms track your baskets.
+Below the surface the gizmo contains a Bluetooth radio, low-power processor, and three-axis accelerometer, which with the help of some cleverly crafted algorithms track your baskets.
 Wilson says its algorithms are 98% accurate on makes and misses.

 Although you can use it in a game, the ball is primarily designed to track a single player’s shots.
 After all, no matter how clever, the basketball can’t tell when it has changed possession.
 This is why Wilson recommends to use the ball and app during solo training.

 After your session, open up the accompanying smartphone app for charts and graphs on your shooting statistics.
 This includes everything from shooting percentages and shot attempts to total time in play.